College of Communication > Internships > Graduate Internship Program

 If you meet the above requirements and

-already have an internship lined up, please continue to Steps 2 and 3 as instructed in
+already have an internship lined up, please continue to Step 2 as instructed in

 How to Apply for Internship Credit.

 If you meet the above requirements and are

 still searching for an internship, use the link below to begin browsing for communication-specific internship openings.

 The Journalism Internship Scholarship provides financial assistance to eligible undergraduate and graduate students pursuing a degree in Journalism.
 Average awards range from $1000 to $2500 and are based on fund availability.
 Students must be working in a quarter-long internship while enrolled in a Communication Internship course to be eligible for consideration.

 In order to be eligible for the Journalism Internship Scholarship, the following requirements must be met: